wkasunsampath/laravel-autocrud/README.md

 ## Delete Route
 There are several useful methods related to delete route which you can override inside the autocrud class.

-`public function deleteMiddlewares(): array`: You can add delete route specific middlewares here.
+1. `public function deleteMiddlewares(): array`: You can add delete route specific middlewares here.

-`public function afterDeletePage(): string`: View to redirect after delete operation in web apps, (Not available in APIs.)
+2. `php public function afterDeletePage(): string`: View to redirect after delete operation in web apps, (Not available in APIs.)

-`public function makeDeleteRoute(): bool`: If this is set to false, delete route will not be available for that particular model.
+3. `public function makeDeleteRoute(): bool`: If this is set to false, delete route will not be available for that particular model.

-`public function deleteMethod(): string`: Method for that specific create route.
+4. `public function deleteMethod(): string`: Method for that specific create route.
 Default is “DELETE”.

-`public function beforeDelete(Model $model): void`: Do stuff before delete the model.
+5. `public function beforeDelete(Model $model): void`: Do stuff before delete the model.

-`public function afterDelete(): mixed`: Do stuff before sending response to user.
+6. `public function afterDelete(): mixed`: Do stuff before sending response to user.

 ## Changelog